 - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board.
 These amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The District did not have any committed resources as of December 31, 2021. - Unassigned This classification includes the residual fund balance for the General Fund.
+The District has committed the resources of the Capital Projects Fund for future capital outlay and payment of debt. - Unassigned This classification includes the residual fund balance for the General Fund.
 The Unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by offsetting of Assigned fund balance amounts.

-The District would typically use restricted fund balances first, followed by committed resources, and then assigned resources, as appropriate opportunities arise, but reserves the right to selectively spend Unassigned.
+The District would typically first spend restricted fund balances, followed by committed resources, and then assigned resources, as appropriate opportunities arise.
+The District reserves the right to selectively spend the Unassigned balance.